-In case you needed another reason to drink coffee
+Just in case you need another reason to drink coffee.

-Coffee can enhance a person’s day in many ways, yet most people probably don’t think much about the beverage’s sports-enhancing capabilities.
+Coffee can enhance a person’s day in many ways, yet most people probably don’t think about the beverage’s athletic-enhancing capabilities.

 However, the positive effect of caffeine on athletes has long captured the imaginations of scholars and researchers.
 In fact, caffeine’s effect on swimmers alone has been studied since the 1970s.